 1.3.
 In order to participate in the event it is necessary to:

-a. make an obligatory written declaration, before entering the venue or earlier on the Internet, that the participant, according to their best knowledge, is not infected with coronavirus and that they have not been neither in quarantine nor under epidemiological surveillance;
+b. make an obligatory written declaration, before entering the venue or earlier on the Internet, that the participant, according to their best knowledge, is not infected with coronavirus and that they have not been neither in quarantine nor under epidemiological surveillance

-b. disinfect hands before entering the venue or the premises on which the event is being held;
+c. disinfect hands before entering the venue or the premises on which the event is being held

-c. cover one’s nose and mouth in the venue or on the premises as well as in waiting lines;
+d. cover one’s nose and mouth in the venue or on the premises as well as in waiting lines

-d. obtain, on one’s own, personal protective equipment such as a mask, protective visor, disposable gloves; e. take seats assigned to a particular person; it is not possible for participants to choose their seats;
+e. obtain, on one’s own, personal protective equipment such as a mask, protective visor, disposable gloves;

 1.4.
 Procedures for entering/leaving the venue: